Nectivio/65C02-Tool/README.md

 ### Write a single byte to any addres

-The ```POKE``` command will write a single byte to any memory address on the  on the next clock cycle.
+The ```POKE``` command will write a single byte to any memory address on the next clock cycle.
 The 65C02 processor will be temporarily disabled during the write so as not to interfere.

 Both the address and the data value can be specified in decimal, in hexadecimal by prefixing the value with '0x', or in octal by prefixing the value with '0'.